Labor unions in the United States: Public opinion

 Although not as overwhelmingly supportive as it was from the 1930s through the early 1960s, a clear majority of the American public approves of labor unions.
 The Gallup organization has tracked public opinion of unions since 1936, when it found that 72 percent approved of unions.
 The overwhelming approval declined in the late 1960s, but – except for one poll in 2009 in which the unions received a favorable rating by only 48 percent of those interviewed, majorities have always supported labor unions.
 A Gallup Poll released August 2018 showed 62% of respondents approving unions, the highest level in over a decade.
 Disapproval of unions was expressed by 32%.
+They polled opinion again in August 2022, finding that approval had risen to 71%, the highest positive opinion since the year 1965, and that approval had been consistently rising since 2016, where it was found to be 56%.

 On the question of whether or not unions should have more influence or less influence, Gallup has found the public consistently split since Gallup first posed the question in 2000, with no majority favoring either more influence or less influence.
 In August 2018, 39 percent wanted unions to have more influence, 29 percent less influence, with 26 percent wanting the influence of labor unions to remain about the same.

-A Pew Research Center poll from 2009 to 2010 found a drop in labor union support in the midst of The Great Recession sitting at 41% favorable and 40% unfavorable.
-In 2018, union support rose to 55% favorable with just 33% unfavorable Despite this union membership had continued to fall.
+A Pew Research Center poll from 2009 to 2010 found a drop in labor union support during the Great Recession sitting at 41% favorable and 40% unfavorable.
+In 2018, union support rose to 55% favorable with just 33% unfavorable.
+Despite this, union membership had continued to fall.